nrakochy/ttt/readme.md

 ##To-Do

-Use FakeIO to run through whole game
+* Use FakeIO to run through whole game

-Update rspec let statements
+* Update rspec let statements
-Refactor with instance variables if necessary
+* Refactor with instance variables if necessary
+* Create test for creating fork for itself
+* Create method find_current_player for Negamax